-(15) Pensions
+(14) Pensions

 - 1. Effective July 1, 2005, the Group and its domestic subsidiaries have established a defined contribution pension plan in accordance with the "Labor Pension Act", which is applicable to domestic employees.
 The Group and its domestic subsidiaries make monthly contributions of 6% of salaries and wages to employees' personal accounts at the Bureau of Labor Insurance for employees who choose to apply the labor pension system under the "Labor Pension Act".
 The employees' pension payments are made in the form of monthly pensions or lump-sum pensions depending on the amount of the employees' individual pension accounts and accumulated earnings. - 2.
 The Group's Mainland subsidiary contributes a certain percentage monthly as pension benefits as specified by the local governments in accordance with the pension insurance system of the People's Republic of China.
 Each employee's pension is managed and coordinated to by the government, and the subsidiary has no further obligation other than making monthly contributions. - 3.
-For 2022 and 2021, the Group recognized pension costs of \$5,695 and \$6,104, respectively, based on the above pension plans.
+Our group's other foreign subsidiaries allocate retirement benefits in accordance with local regulations. - 4.
+For 2023 and 2022, the Group recognized pension costs of \$5,293 and \$5,695, respectively, based on the above pension plans.

-(16) Stock Capital
+(15) Stock Capital

-As of December 31, 2022, the Company's authorized capital was \$880,000, divided into 88,000 thousand shares with a par value of \$10 per share, of which 8,800 thousand shares were reserved for conversion upon exercise of stock options, and the paid-in capital was \$752,869.
+As of December 31, 2023, the Company's authorized capital was \$1,000,000, divided into 100,000 thousands of shares with a par value of \$10 per share, of which 8,800 thousands of shares were reserved for conversion upon exercise of stock options, and the paid-in capital was \$805,407.
 The Company has fully received the payment for the issued shares.